flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytPODGuide.rst

 .. note:: FlytOS Linux Image is pre-installed in FlytPOD/PRO.
 In case you want to re-flash their respective 32GB SD/eMMC card, or create a duplicate 32GB SD/eMMC card follow the steps given below.
 You can use 16GB SD/eMMC cards as well, but 32GB is preferable.

 There are two ways to re-install FlytOS on FlytPOD/PRO.
+We recommend the first method for an easier install:

 * :ref:`Flashing FlytOS Linux Image <flashing_img_flytpod>`  [**Recommended method**]